-Natural Genetic Engineering “can be compared to erector sets, LEGOs, carpentry, architecture or computer programming,” writes Molecular Biologist James Shapiro, in “What Natural Genetic Engineering Does and Does Not Mean,” 2013.
+Natural Genetic Engineering “can be compared to erector sets, LEGOs, carpentry, architecture or computer programming,” writes Shapiro, in his blog, “What Natural Genetic Engineering Does and Does Not Mean,” .

 According to Shapiro, “NGE is shorthand to summarize all the biochemical mechanisms cells have to cut, splice, copy, polymerize and otherwise manipulate the structure of internal DNA molecules, transport DNA from one cell to another, or acquire DNA from the environment.”
 In addition, cells have mechanisms to create totally novel sequences by polymerizing DNA without at template.
 They also have the ability to take RNA molecules and reverse transcribe them into DNA.